codedaisy/portfoilio1/README.md

 # Sample Portfolio
 This portfolio is a small project using the HTML/CSS and Bootstrap.
-I will be using the this to showcase my projects and skills [LIVE HEROKU DEPLOYMENT](https://portfolio-shubhams.herokuapp.com/)
+I will be using the this to showcase my projects and skills [LIVE REPLIT DEPLOYMENT](https://portfoilio1.daisyambani.repl.co)

 # Screenshot: